medomy/storefront-API-udemey-advanced/README.md

 SALT_ROUNDS,
 TOKEN_SECRET
 )

-3. create a database.json file containing your development database information in addition to your test database information
+3. create your own local DataBase using postgresSql and provide its data in the database.json file and the .env file.

 4. run `db-migrate up` to apply all the database tables to your copy
+5. to connect to the app you should first open the server by using the command `npm run start` and use the URL stated in the console to connect to the app
 ### please note :
-1. the port on which this api is run is 3000 and it was tested in the local machine only
+1. the port on which this api is run is 3000 and it was tested in the local machine only.
+2. the database Port is 5432.

 ## accomplished tasks :-
 -complete CRUD operation for products and users tables